-Heatstroke occurs if your body temperature continues to rise.
-At this point, emergency treatment is needed.
-In a period of hours, untreated heatstroke can cause damage to your brain, heart, kidneys and muscles.
-These injuries get worse the longer treatment is delayed, increasing your risk of serious complications or death.
+Heatstroke requires emergency treatment.
+Untreated heatstroke can quickly damage your brain, heart, kidneys and muscles.
+The damage worsens the longer treatment is delayed, increasing your risk of serious complications or death.

 Heatstroke symptoms include: